Mpox Information

 • Assign a point person to handle employee training and communications.

-• If an employee has had close contact with someone diagnosed with monkeypox, the employee should seek a medical assessment and watch for symptoms such as fever and rash for 21 days after their last exposure.
+• If an employee has had close contact with someone diagnosed with Mpox, the employee should seek a medical assessment and watch for symptoms such as fever and rash for 21 days after their last exposure.
 If symptoms appear, they should self-isolate and seek a medical assessment.

 • Communicate clearly about your sick leave policy and how your company keeps reporting of personal illnesses confidential.